-way of carrying your coat.
-It's not only used to indicate that a character is cool, but also a certain amount of casualness and self-confidence.
+cool-looking way of carrying your coat, and a step up from the Coat Cape — this character isn't wearing their coat at all, but instead, they hold it casually slung over their shoulder.
+It's not only used to indicate that a character is cool, but also a certain amount of self-confidence and nonchalance.

 open/close all folders